SeleniumHQ/htmlunit-driver/README.md

 ### Selenium compatibility

-Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.18.1 is for Selenium 4.18.1.
+Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.19.1 is for Selenium 4.19.1.

-Because there are so many tools working on top HtmlUnitDriver, we now maintain two version (artifact id's).

-**htmlunit3-driver** uses the (latest) version of HtmlUnit 3.x and is therefore not backward compatible.

-**htmlunit-driver** is backward compatible but it still is based on HtmlUnit 2.70.

 For an overview please check the following tables: